These Women Prove Anyone Can Be Her Own Boss

 Thursday kicks off their #AWPxSTELLADOT campaign, a series of videos featuring female business owners discussing the benefits and the challenges of striking out on their own.
 The inspiring group of women includes Katie Sturino, CEO of Megababe, Dee Poku, founder of WIE and The Other Festival, Michelle Kennedy, who started Peanut, and more.
 The women chat balance, community, and controlling your own destiny.
 Entrepreneurship is scary, sure, but to hear these women talk about it, so worthwhile.

 Here, an exclusive first look at the motivating new video.
-Watch and then, in the words of Clementine Desseaux, founder of All Women Project, "Go for it.
+Watch and then, in the words of Clementine Desseaux, founder of All Woman Project, "Go for it.
 Now!"

 In conjunction with the campaign, Stella & Dot has announced the company will eliminate all photoshopping on women’s faces or bodies that would alter their size, ethnic appearance, signs of aging, scars, or skin blemishes.
 Brava!